ContainerSSH/ContainerSSH/internal/metricsintegration/README.md

 )
 ```

-- `config` is a configuration structure from the [metrics library](https://github.com/containerssh/metrics).
+- `config` is a configuration structure from the [metrics library](https://github.com/containerssh/containerssh/tree/main/metrics).
 This is used to bypass the metrics integration backend if metrics are disabled.
-- `metricsCollector` is the metrics collector from the [metrics library](https://github.com/containerssh/metrics).
+- `metricsCollector` is the metrics collector from the [metrics library](https://github.com/containerssh/containerssh/tree/main/metrics).
-- `backend` is an SSH server backend from the [sserver library](https://github.com/containerssh/sshserver).
+- `backend` is an SSH server backend from the [sshserver library](https://github.com/containerssh/containerssh/tree/main/internal/sshserver).